bhoffman0/CSAwesome2/_sources/Unit4-Iteration/Exercises.rst

    :answer_c: 6
    :correct: a
    :feedback_a: The loop starts with i = 1 and loops as long as it is less than 5 so i is 1, 2, 3, 4.
-   :feedback_b: This would be true if the condition was i <= 5.
+   :feedback_b: This would be true if the condition was i &lt;= 5.
-   :feedback_c: This would be true if i started at 0 and ended when it reached 6 (i <= 5).
+   :feedback_c: This would be true if i started at 0 and ended when it reached 6 (i &lt;= 5).

    How many times does the following method print a ``*``?